monero-project/monero-docs/docs/en/cryptography/asymmetric/edwards25519.md

 ### Prime order of the base point: `l`

-In layment terms, the "canvas" where the curve is drawn is assumed to have a finite "resolution", so point coordinates must "wrap around" at some point.
+In laymen terms, the "canvas" where the curve is drawn is assumed to have a finite "resolution", so point coordinates must "wrap around" at some point.
 This is achieved by modulo the `l` value (lowercase L).
 In other words, the `l` defines the maximum scalar we can use.